TBerrigan2101/project-one/README.md

 ### 8.5 Performance Testing

-- Initial test for the site was good and there were a few small changes to be made, mostly image sizing however I decided to stop compressing the hero banners after 2 attempts as I felt the image was being comprimised too much.
+- Initial test for the site was good and there were a few small changes to be made, mostly image sizing however I decided to stop compressing the hero banners after 2 attempts as I felt the image was being compromised too much.

 ![performance-homepage](readme-images/performance-homepage.png)